AdobeDocs/experience-manager-cloud-service.en/help/release-notes/prerelease.md

 In order to become familiar with the features scheduled to go live the following month, you can subscribe to the prerelease channel, which is accessible by configuring your development environments or any sandbox environments.
 You can preview changes accessible via the AEM UI as well as build code against any new prerelease APIs.

-The list of prerelease features for a given month are posted within the [monthly release notes.](/help/release-notes/release-notes-cloud/release-notes-current.md)
+The list of prerelease features for a given month is posted within the [monthly release notes.](/help/release-notes/release-notes-cloud/release-notes-current.md)

 ## AEM as a Cloud Service Releases {#releases}